Frequently Asked Questions

 What is the best age for children to start swim lessons?

-The American Academy of Pediatrics normally recommends that the best time for a child to start learning to swim is 4 years of age, although that decision varies with each individual child and his or her circumstances.
-I have found that often times a 3 year old child has the the motor skill ability, as well as the attention span, to be able to start learning to swim.
-As a result, I have successfully taught many children younger than 4 years of age to learn to swim.
+In recent years, the American Academy of Pediatrics has revised their best time for a child to start learning to swim from age 4 to as early as age 1, although that decision varies with each individual child and his or her circumstances.
+I have found that oftentimes a 3-year-old child has the motor skill ability, as well as the attention span, to be able to start learning to swim.
 Often times I will recommend to a parent that they just enjoy playing with their children in the water as infants and young toddlers, as that will be a great introduction to the pool until they are ready for swimming lessons.
 However, in situations where you have a pool in your back yard, are at the pool or lake on a regular basis, or have a child who has no fear of the water, then you should take additional measures to assure their safety by enrolling them in an Infant Swimming Resource program which is geared to teach infants and young children survival skills.
+I do not teach ISR classes, so if your child is under 2 1/2-3 years old, and you need them to learn survival skills, please enroll them in a certified ISR course or something comparable.

 How many lessons do you recommend that my children should take?